Number 24 (2024)

 (1) The Importance of Moral Clarity

-• Question: Are your daily choices aligned with the values you hold most dear?
+Are my daily choices aligned with the values I hold most dear?

 Actionable Takeaways and Questions Inspired by Number 24